cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/system-custom.rst

 A complete application demonstrating the use of a custom Dataset is included in our :ref:`Purchase Example. <examples-purchase>`

-You can also create, drop, and truncate Datasets using the :ref:`Cask Data Application Platform HTTP REST API. <http-restful-api-datasets>`
+You can also create, drop, and truncate Datasets using the :ref:`http-restful-api-dataset`.